Campbell-Muscle-Lab/Campbell-Muscle-Lab.github.io/index.md

-This page provides links to documentation for software projects supported by the [Campbell Muscle Lab](http://www.campbellmusclelab.org) at the [University of Kentucky](http://www.uky.edu).
+This page provides links to documentation for software supported by the [Campbell Muscle Lab](http://www.campbellmusclelab.org) at the [University of Kentucky](http://www.uky.edu).

 ### Modeling
 + [MATLAB_MyoSim](MATLAB_MyoSim)